berubejd/TeamBlog/README.md

 ### Custom passwordless authentication

 While most Flask applications use an authenticaton system based on [flask-login](https://flask-login.readthedocs.io/), I wanted to implement a passwordless system.
 Rather than require a local password to be stored or to depend on a third-party OAuth system, access is provided via encrypted tokens delivered by email.
-Email delivery, in this implementation, is being provided by [Sendgrid's API](https://sendgrid.com/docs/for-developers/sending-email/quickstart-python/).
+Email delivery, in this implementation, is now being provided by [Resend's API](https://resend.com/docs/send-with-flask).

 ### Markdown generated HTML blog pages